 Location: London, Bastion House, 140 London Wall, London EC2Y 5DN

-Our Supporter Services team works to support the wider Fundraising & Communications Team to deliver our exciting 2014 strategy.
+Our Supporter Services team works to support the wider Fundraising and Communications Team to deliver our exciting 2015 plan.
 We are looking for someone with an excellent attention to detail to help out with a wide range of administrative tasks, including data entry onto our supporter database – Raisers Edge.

-If you are interested in this kind of work more information can be found here.
-If you would like to volunteer, please email a copy of your CV and a supporting statement of no more than one A4 side detailing why you are interested in volunteering for our supporter services team to Christine Weir- firstname.lastname@example.org by 16th March 2014.
+If you are interested in this kind of work (more information can be found in this volunteer description) and would like to volunteer, please email a copy of your CV and a supporting statement of no more than one A4 side detailing why you are interesting in volunteering with our supporter services team to Christine Weir- firstname.lastname@example.org.

 Location: UK wide